 Write your own poem.
 Try to make every second line end in a rhyming word.
 Write your poem in rough.
 Read it aloud to your friend and then write it in the space below.

 Use some of these prepositions to complete the sentences below.

 Prepositions are words that show the relationship of one thing to another.
-They often tell you where one thing is in relation to another, or the position that it is in.
+They often tell you where one thing is that it is in.